Measurement Guide

 What is the most common measurement mistake?

 Measuring the waist at the belly button instead of the natural waistline.
 Your natural waist is the narrowest point of your torso, typically 1-2 inches above the navel.
-Measuring too low gives an artificially large waist measurement, which may misclassify your shape.
+Measuring too low gives an artificially large waist number, which can misclassify your shape entirely.

 Do my measurements need to be exact?

-Measurements should be as accurate as possible, ideally within half an inch.
-A 2-inch error in any measurement could shift your ratios enough to change your body shape classification.
-Take each measurement twice and average the results for best accuracy.
+They should be within half an inch (1.3 cm) of accurate.
+A 2-inch error in any measurement could shift your ratios enough to change your classification.
+Take each measurement twice and average the results.

 Should I measure in inches or centimeters?

-Either unit works because body shape is based on ratios, not absolute values.
-Dividing 70cm by 95cm gives the same ratio as dividing 27.5 inches by 37.4 inches.
-Just be consistent and use the same unit for all measurements.
+Either unit works because body shape depends on ratios, not absolute numbers.
+Dividing 71 cm by 96 cm gives the same result as dividing 28 inches by 37.8 inches.
+Just use the same unit for all four measurements.

-How do I know if my measurements are borderline between two shapes?
+What if my measurements fall between two body shapes?

 Get Weekly Style Tips